hautonjt/hautonjt.github.io/exercise2.md

 Double click the PutFile processor and set the following property:
 - <span style="float: left; padding-right: 10px">Directory:</span> <span style="float: left">`/opt/nifi/nifi-current/state/dlq`</span>

-Now you need to configure your existing processors to send error events to the dead letter queue.
+Now, you need to configure your existing processors to send error events to the dead letter queue.

 Hover over a ConsumeKafkaRecord_2_6 (doesn't matter which one), then drag its arrow to the PutFile processor, and specify the `parse.failure` relationship for the connection.